-As indicated by the results of the European Health Interview Survey (EHIS) elderly people often underwent basic preventive examinations [27].
+Mihailovic et al. showed that the prevalence of alcohol consumption among people over 55 people often underwent basic preventive examinations [26].
 In this research, the vast majority of seniors also systematically went to medical appointments and were examined regularly, regardless of attending the UTA classes.
 Such a result was probably obtained because all the surveyed seniors lived in cities where the number of medical facilities and actively working medics is large, therefore access to medical services is facilitated.